Sato logo

 One thing about exercise, which is true for everyone but particularly helpful for those with ADHD, is that you can focus better, and your mood is better in the period just afterwards.
 Exercise throughout the day will not only enable your child to have frequent bursts of focus but it helps the brain grow new neurons and learn faster.
 Evidence shows that 60mins of exercise a day at least is associated with healthier outcomes for all children.

-As parents of children with ADHD, focusing on healthy food, regular exercise and a good night’s sleep is helping our children build habits that they can carry forward to being healthy adults.
+As parents of children with ADHD, focusing on healthy food, regular exercise and a good night’s sleep is helping our children build healthy habits that they can carry forward into adulthood.
 Children with ADHD tend to need more practice than neuro-typical children to build routines so as hard as it may feel, the work you as a parent put in now is well worth it in the long run, supporting good brain development and building healthy habits that will help manage symptoms as they grow up.

 In our next blog on ADHD we focus on ten parenting strategies that are particularly important for children with ADHD.